syncfusion-content/asp.netmvc-docs/aspnetmvc/TagCloud/Data-Binding.md

 ## Local Binding

-Local databinding allows you to map JSON data to TagCloud, that the corresponding Text, Url, and Frequency fields are assigned with a local JSON data.
+Local data binding allows you to map JSON data to TagCloud, that the corresponding Text, URL, and Frequency fields are assigned with a local JSON data.

 ### Defining the Local data for TagCloud